FROM A HOD TO AN ODD EM WAVE

 The career trajectory serves as both inspiration and a practical roadmap for engineers at various career stages, although it also holds considerable interest for the general reader.

 What distinguishes this memoir is an unflinching focus on the human dimension of engineering practice.
 It documents the personalities, workplace politics, and ethical challenges that shape technical work.
-An account of Rudolf Vrba, one of only four people to escape Auschwitz, and working alongside him, at the Medical Research Council. is both heart warming as well as heart breaking.
+An account of Rudolf Vrba, one of only four people people to escape Auschwitz, and working alongside him, at the Medical Research Council, is both heart warming as well as heart breaking.

 Particularly valuable are the first hand accounts of technological developments from the 1960s through the 2000s.
 The description of early EEG techniques, deep-sea diving communications, and the Canadian Space Program’s contribution to the Space Shuttle and the Space Station descriptions the younger engineers might not encounter elsewhere.
 The international experience, spanning the UK, Germany, the USA, Taiwan, and Indonesia, offers instructive comparisons of cultures and practices.
 The book describes innovative approaches to problems such as helium leak detection and Transcutaneous Magnetic Stimulation.
 From a hod to an odd EM wave succeeds as both a professional memoir and a historical document.
 It captures the reality of engineering work that textbooks and technical papers rarely address.
 It provides a valuable perspective on how persistence and adaptability can lead to meaningful contributions.